Core Architecture and Routing Patterns in FastAPI: A Production Blueprint

 Common Production Pitfalls

-Ignoring OpenAPI schema bloat degrades client generation performance.
-Defining inline Pydantic models in every route handler inflates the generated specification.
-Centralize request and response models in a dedicated schemas package to maintain lean documentation.
+OpenAPI schema bloat.
+Declaring inline Pydantic models in every handler inflates the generated specification and slows client generation.
+Centralize request and response models in a dedicated schemas package so the document stays lean and the types stay reusable.